How to Insert Carriage Return in Excel Cell (3 Simple Ways)

 Things to Remember

-• Carriage return is to be inserted to create new lines to a single cell.
+• Carriage return creates new lines in a single cell.

 • CHAR(10) is used to insert the carriage return character.